 MW17L, MW18L, and MW19L are located off-Site and represent groundwater in the Prairie du Chien aquifer, downgradient of the Highway 96 Site.
-In 2012, VOCs detected in the Prairie du Chien aquifer monitoring wells included: 1,1-dichloroethane, and toluene.
+In 2013, VOCs detected in the Prairie du Chien aquifer monitoring wells included: toluene.

-For comparison purposes, all 2012 VOC detections in samples collected from the Prairie du Chien aquifer monitoring wells were below MDH HRLs (established for private drinking water supplies).
+For comparison purposes, all 2013 VOC detections in samples collected from the Prairie du Chien aquifer monitoring wells were below MDH HRLs (established for private drinking water supplies).

-Analytical results from MW17L, MW18L, and MW19L demonstrate that the Prairie du Chien aquifer is not impacted and continues to represent a suitable alternative water supply for the MPCA-selected remedy outlined in the 2008 MDD Amendment (i.e., installation of new/deeper wells for homes located in Operable Unit 4 that are issued a well advisory due to Site-related VOCs1.)
+Analytical results from MW17L, MW18L, and MW19L demonstrate that the Prairie du Chien aquifer is not impacted and continues to represent a suitable alternative water supply for the MPCA-selected remedy outlined in the 2008 MDD Amendment (i.e., installation of new/deeper wells for homes located in Operable Unit 4 that are issued a well advisory due to Site-related VOCs2.)

-The 2012 chloride concentrations in the Prairie du Chien aquifer ranged from 11 mg/L (MW19L) to 16mg/L (MW18L).
+The 2013 chloride concentrations in the Prairie du Chien aquifer ranged from 11.7 mg/L (MW17L) to 13.9 mg/L (MW18L).
 Chloride has historically been detected in groundwater samples from Prairie du Chien aquifer wells at similar concentrations.

-4.3.5 RESIDENTIAL WELLS
+4.3.5 Residential Wells

-A total of 58 residential well locations were sampled in 2012.
-Residential well analytical results from 2012 are presented in Table 4.6 and on Figure 4.16.
+A total of 75 residential well locations were sampled in 2013.
+Residential well analytical results from 2013 are presented in Table 4.6 and on Figure 4.16.
 Historical residential well VOC results are presented in Appendix E.3.

-In 2012, vinyl chloride was detected at seven residential well locations (50 East Oaks Road, 2 Heron Lane, 3 Heron Lane, 1 Hummingbird Hill, 10 West Shore Road, 11 West Shore Road, and 15 West Shore Road).
+In 2013, vinyl chloride was detected at three residential well locations (50 East Oaks Road, 1 Hummingbird Hill, and 15 West Shore Road).
 The vinyl chloride detections are discussed separately, in the paragraphs below.